Stuyvesant High School: SING!

-The annual theater competition known as SING! pits seniors, juniors, and "soph-frosh" (freshmen and sophomores working together) against each other in a contest to put on the best performance.
+The annual theater competition known as SING! pits seniors, juniors, and "soph-frosh" (sophomores and freshmen working together) against each other in a contest to put on the best performance.
 SING! started in 1947 at Midwood High School in Brooklyn and has expanded to many New York City high schools since then.
 SING! at Stuyvesant started as a small event in 1973, and since then, has grown to a school-wide event; in 2005, nearly 1,000 students participated.
 The entire production is written, directed, produced, and funded by students.
 Their involvement ranges from being members of the production's casts, choruses, or costume and tech crews to Step, Hip-Hop, Swing, Modern, Bolly, Flow, Tap or Latin dance groups.
 SING! begins in late January to February and ends in final performances on three nights in March/April.
 Scoring is done on each night's performances and the winner is determined by the overall total.
-In 2023, soph-frosh won SING! for the first time in the tradition's fifty-one year history.

 Reputation

 The Stuyvesant High School has produced many notable alumni, including four Nobel laureates.
-As of 2024, U.S. News & World Report magazine ranked Stuyvesant as 2nd among New York City high schools and 21st among STEM high schools.
+As of 2024, U.S. News & World Report magazine ranked Stuyvesant as 2nd among New York City high schools and 21st among STEM high schools in the country.
 In December 2007, The Wall Street Journal studied the freshman classes at eight selective colleges in the U.S. and reported that Stuyvesant sent 67 students to these schools, comprising 9.9% of its 674 seniors.
 In recent years, Stuyvesant High’s student newspaper has reported on college admissions of the graduating classes, with the class of 2021 having 133 students offered admission to Ivy League institutions.

 U.S. News & World Report included Stuyvesant on its list of "Best High Schools" published in December 2009, ranking 31st.
-In its 2010 progress report, the New York City Department of Education assigned S.H.S. an "A", the highest possible grade.
+In its 2010 progress report, the New York City Department of Education assigned Stuyvesant an "A", the highest possible grade.

 Stuyvesant has had the second highest number of National Merit Scholarship semi-finalists, behind Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
 From 2002 to 2010, Stuyvesant has produced 103 semi-finalists and 13 finalists on the Intel Science Talent Search, the second most of any secondary school in the United States behind the Bronx High School of Science.
 In 2014, Stuyvesant had 11 semi-finalists for the Intel Search, the highest number of any school in the U.S.

 In the 2010s, exam schools, including Stuyvesant, have been the subject of studies questioning their academic effectiveness.
 A study by the Massachusetts Institute of Technology (Cambridge, Massachusetts) and Duke University (Durham, North Carolina) economists compared high school outcomes for Stuyvesant students who barely passed the SHSAT score required for admission, to those of applicants just below that score, using the latter as a natural control group of peers who attended other schools.
 The study found no discernible average difference in the two groups' later performance on New York state exams.